mmaeusezahl/python-windows-surfstick-guide/README.md

 Linux and MacOS but nothing that worked for my specific circumstances.

 This guide was written for a E3135 surfstick by Huawei.
-I believe that the information probided here might help for other similar surfsticks as well.
+I believe that the information provided here might help for other similar surfsticks as well.
 There is quite a good list of similar devices in the [USB ModeSwitch article][1] together with some starting point information in the ubuntuusers forum.